 Moving to Argentina

-With an area 11 times the size of the UK but with a population of only 40 million, the nation can appear to be virtually untouched by the human hand.
+With an area 11 times the size of the UK but a population of only 40 million, the nation can appear virtually untouched by the human hand.
 However, the extent of the space and bounds of the natural beauty are only truly appreciated by those that take the plunge and decide to relocate on a more permanent basis.